-The soon to be opened Mary Robinson Archive and Library, located in the 18th century home of the former President of Ireland on Emmet Street, is also just a short walk from the Salmon Weir Bridge.
+The Mary Robinson Archive and Library, located in the 18th-century home of the former President of Ireland on Emmet Street, is also just a short walk from the Salmon Weir Bridge.

-Named after the famous salmon weir, located just beneath the bridge, it overlooks the refurbished weir with its electronic fish-counters to monitor salmon runs which were opened in September 2011 by An Taoiseach Enda Kenny TD.
+Named after the famous salmon weir, located just beneath the bridge, it overlooks the refurbished weir with its electronic fish counters to monitor salmon runs which were opened in September 2011 by Taoiseach Enda Kenny TD.

 The 67m long, two-span, post tension cable-stayed footbridge is one of three bridges that span the River Moy in Ballina.

 The two other bridges are downstream of the Salmon Weir Bridge.
 The first, the Armstrong and West, or Lower bridge, was built in 1835 and has 4 arches.
 The second, the Hamm bridge or Upper bridge, was built the following year 1836 by Thomas Hamm at a cost of £3,000.00 and has 5 arches.

 On the Ardnaree side of the Salmon Weir Bridge, St. Michael’s Church of Ireland looks majestic in the night light.
 The cultural heart of town in the shape of Ballina’s modern arts centre, on the Barrett Street side of the bridge, overlooks the Salmon Weir Bridge.